 Chapter 19 Lecture Capture Made Easy with Panopto David Paul

 At the Anschutz Medical Campus at the University of Colorado Denver, faculty and students alike for some time were requesting an easy way to record face-to-face classroom lectures.
 As a result, Educational Support Services (ESS) staff at the Anschutz Medical Campus began researching different lecture capture platforms (also known as lecture recording systems).
-The following paragraphs describe the process we went through, the benefits of Panopto and how faculty are using it across the university.
+The following paragraphs describe the process we went through, the benefits of Panopto, and how faculty are using it across the university.

 What is Lecture Capture?

 If you are new to the term, “Lecture Capture” is “an umbrella term describing any technology that allows instructors to record what happens in their classrooms and make it available digitally” (Educause, 2008).
 So while there are a range of applications available to simply record what happens in a classroom, most of the time when people talk about lecture capture they are actually talking about lecture capture enterprise level platforms implemented across a school, college or university to record classroom lectures.
-[For more about Lecture Capture see Educause’ “7 Things you should know about… Lecture Capture” http://net.educause.edu/ir/library/pdf/ELI7044.pdf (Educause, 2008).]
+[For more about Lecture Capture see Educause’ “7 Things you should know about… Lecture Capture” at http://net.educause.edu/ir/library/pdf/ELI7044.pdf (Educause, 2008).]

 Why Panopto?